ProDataMan/ansible-best-practices-windows/labs/setup-ansible/index_new.md

 Here we will attempt to verify each managed node is able to be accessed by Ansible from the control node using the `win_ping` module.

-To verify each node, run the following as the `ansible` user from the `Ansible Control` host:
+To verify each node, run the following from the `Ansible Control` host:

 First we will clone the `ansible-working` repository you created earlier.
 Return to GitHub and copy the https url to your `ansible-working` repository.
-Clone the `ansible-working` repository to retrieve our `inventory_simple.yml` file.
+Clone the `ansible-working` repository to retrieve our `inventory_simple.yml` and ansible.cfg files.

 ```
 cd /home/ansible